SeanSilke/serverless-stack/README.md

 # serverless-stack

-Repo to treact progress in http://serverless-stack.com/  tutorial
+Repo to track progress in http://serverless-stack.com/  tutorial